travis-ci/docs-travis-ci-com/user/languages/clojure.md

 This guide covers build environment and configuration topics specific to Clojure projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Clojure builds are not available on the OSX environment.

 ## CI Environment for Clojure Projects

 Travis CI environment provides a large set of build tools for JVM languages with